braeden-kelly/cm25-gomlbkwps/problems-and-solutions.md

 ## Get A Repository

-A Git repository (often called a repo), looks like a normal directory with a `.git` subdirectory in it.
-How you go about initializing your repository depends on whether you want to base it off from an existing codebase or a local directory.
+A Git [repository](./terminology.md#repository) (often called a repo), looks like a normal directory with a `.git` subdirectory in it.
+How you go about initializing your repository depends on whether you want to base it off from an existing repository or a local directory.

 ### Create A New Repository